2022 UST Growling Tigers basketball team: Second round

 The Tigers lost for the 12th straight time as the FEU Tamaraws handed them a 15-point 62–77 defeat in their second-round game.
 Down by seven points after the first period, UST went toe-to-toe to match their opponents' output of 16 points in the second quarter to close the half at 33–40.
 They then buckled down to work to begin the second half on a 10–2 run as they took the upperhand with a 43–42 lead off a surprise triple from Echo Laure.
 The Tigers would then run out of firepower and allow FEU to counter with their own 14–2 run to end the third period with an 11-point deficit.
 The Tamaraws' Patrick Sleat scored all of his 9 points in that stretch.
 UST rallied back to come within seven at 53–60, with 6:40 remaining in the game, but FEU's Xyrus Torres and Bryan Sajonia rained down three straight triples to spearhead a 12–0 run.
 Pat Tchuente's basket extended FEU's lead to 19, with 3:06 left.

-Adama Faye posted another double-double of 10 points with a game-high of 18 rebounds, while Ivan Lazarte led in scoring with 13 points.
-The Tigers played without their leading scorer Nic Cabañero, as he sat out due to an ankle sprain that he incurred during their last game against UP.
+Faye posted another double-double of 10 points with a game-high of 18 rebounds, while Ivan Lazarte led in scoring with 13 points.
+The Tigers played without their leading scorer Cabañero, as he sat out due to an ankle sprain that he incurred during their last game against UP.